tukasa0001/TownOfHost/README-EN.md

 ## Regarding this mod

-This mod is unofficial, and Innersloth, the developer of Among Us, has no involvement in the development of this mod.<br>
-Please do not contact the official team regarding any issues with this mod.<br>
+This mod is not affiliated with Among Us or Innersloth LLC, and the content contained therein is not endorsed or otherwise sponsored by Innersloth LLC.
+Portions of the materials contained herein are property of Innersloth LLC. © Innersloth LLC.

 [![Discord](./Images/TownOfHost-Discord.png)](https://discord.gg/W5ug6hXB9V)